aMMokschaf/KubeLinterBot/README.md

 Generate a personal access token here: https://github.com/settings/tokens.
 You will need to check the following options:
->1.repo: If you want to lint private repositories, check _repo_.
+>1. repo: If you want to lint private repositories, check _repo_.
 If you only want to lint public repositories, check public_repo
->2.admin:repo_hook: If you want your webhook installed automatically, check this.
+>2. admin:repo_hook: If you want your webhook installed automatically, check this.
 (Not yet implemented)
->3 Click "Generate token".
+>3.
+Click "Generate token".
 Github will display it right away.
 Copy said token to _user.accessToken_.
 If you don't want to generate a token now and your server has a browser you can use, you can do step 3.1 instead.

 2. Run **make build** in /KubeLinterBot/
 3. Run **./kube-linter-bot**